lanl/FEHM/README.md

 cd FEHM
 ```

 Next, you will need to create the executable.
 This is different depending on your operating system.
-Build FEHM using the FORTRAN code in FEHM/src.
+For Linux/Mac, build FEHM using the FORTRAN code in `FEHM/src`.
+For Windows, Build FEHM using Visual Studio with the Fortran extension in the `FEHM` directory.

 *	**Linux/Mac**